Gen711/Fall18/phylogenetics.md

 > So now that we have updates the software, lets see how to add new software.
 Same basic command, but instead of the `update` or `upgrade` command, we're using `install`.
 EASY!!
-> the 1st command tells the computer to look in a different place for updated software, this is needed because of R. We need a newer version than is standard.

 ```